-Ehren Bucholtz, Ph.D., is the interim dean of the College of Arts and Sciences, which includes the Department of Liberal Arts and the Department of Basic Sciences.
-He also serves as the director of the Master's in Medicinal Chemistry program and professor of chemistry.
+Patrick J. Van Fleet, Ph.D., is the dean of the College of Arts and Sciences, which includes the Department of Liberal Arts and the Department of Basic Sciences.

 St. Louis College of Pharmacy

 St. Louis College of Pharmacy oversees the professional Doctor of Pharmacy.
 This college is housed in the Academic and Research Building.
 Faculty of St. Louis College of Pharmacy have offices located on the third, fourth and sixth floors.